 Enforcing Governing Documents

-Every HOA is guided by a set of governing documents, including:
+Every HOA is guided by governing documents, including:

-• Covenants, Conditions & Restrictions (CC&Rs) – Establish community rules and homeowner obligations.
+• Covenants, Conditions & Restrictions (CC&Rs) that establish community rules.

 Financial Management & Budgeting